blad/computerscience.io/posts/2013-12-11-informed-search-techniques.markdown

 <span style="font-size:small;">*\*Algorithm adapted from AIMA by Peter Norvig*</span>

 ## Greedy Best First Search
-Consider the case where our objective function is based soly on a chosen heuristic, $f(n) = h(n)$.
+Consider the case where our objective function is based only on a chosen heuristic, $f(n) = h(n)$.
 Our algorithm will choose to expand the next node with the closest distance to the goal.

 If you think about this, with some intuition we can see that moving to a node that is estimated closest to a goal node will more likely get us to the goal quicker than a node with is not as close to the goal.

-This algorithms is not fool proof and the heuristic can lead us to dead-ends and less than optimal solutions, making Greedy Best First Seach not optimal(Solution can be optimal, but it is not a guarantee).
+This algorithms is not fool proof and the heuristic can lead us to dead-ends and less than optimal solutions, making Greedy Best First Search not optimal(Solution can be optimal, but it is not a guarantee).

 ````python
 #Pseudo Code